wendyverdonk93/docs/content/payment-methods/banks/direct-debit/activate-direct-debit.md

 read_more: '.'
 ---
 ## Activate
-As Direct Debit poses certain risks, you will need to first apply before you can process this kind of transactions.
+As Direct Debit poses certain risks, you will need to first apply before you can process transactions.
+Our Risk team will conduct a screening to determine whether you are eligible.

 Please [contact](<mailto:sales@multisafepay.com>) your account manager to submit your request to use Direct Debit.